Building Event-Driven Systems with Kafka: 11 Years of Lessons + the Agentic SDLC

 The Bottom Line

 Kafka is a mature, battle-tested technology.
 It handles extraordinary scale when configured correctly, and it fails in deeply confusing ways when not.
-The lessons above are not theoretical — each one is sourced from a real production incident or a real architectural decision I have made and later reconsidered.

 More from this blog: